Daniel Sloss: Early life

 Daniel Sloss was born in Kingston upon Thames on 11 September 1990, the oldest of four children.
 He has two younger brothers, Matthew and Jack.
-His sister, Josie, was born with cerebral palsy in 1992 and died at age 7.
+His sister, Josie, was born with cerebral palsy and died at age 7.
 He moved with his family to Scotland at the age of four, settling in Fife.
 He attended East Wemyss Primary School and Waid Academy in Anstruther.

-He was offered a place at the University of Dundee to study history, but decided to take a gap year to see if he could make comedy work as a full-time career; he officially declined the offer to study after performing at the 2008 Edinburgh Fringe Festival.
+He was offered a place at the University of Dundee to study history, but decided to take a gap year to see if he could make comedy work as a full-time career.

 Comedy career

 Stand up

-When Sloss was sixteen, his mother met comedian Frankie Boyle and mentioned her son.
-Boyle offered Sloss work experience by writing a small amount of material for him in two series of BBC's Mock the Week.
-This was his first break and he credits Boyle for his initial success.
+When Sloss was sixteen, he was put in contact by his mother with comedian Frankie Boyle, who performed at a conference she was attending.
+After asking him for work experience, Sloss received coaching by Boyle during his run at the 2007 Edinburgh Fringe Festival, and also wrote jokes for Boyle on BBC's Mock the Week.
+He credits Boyle for his initial success.
+In October 2007, Sloss performed his first stage gig at The Stand in Edinburgh, which lasted five minutes.

-Sloss performed for the first time at The Laughing Horse in Edinburgh, August 2007, after completing a two-day stand-up comedy course.
-His first set was five minutes long.
-He ran his own monthly LOL comedy club at the Adam Smith Theatre in Kirkcaldy for a year when he was 18.